Monkey D. Luffy: Tributes

+In 2026, the beetle genus Luffy and two species (Luffy schillhammeri and Luffy nika) were named after him, due to their longer body features that reflect the character's rubber-like ability to stretch and expand.
+L. nika derives its name from the white hairs across most of the beetle's body, similar to the all-white appearance of Luffy's "Nika" form.

 Awards

 At the 2008 Society for the Promotion of Japanese Animation Awards, Monkey D. Luffy was nominated in the Best Male Character category.
 However, he lost to Alucard from the Hellsing manga.

 At the 8th Crunchyroll Anime Awards, Monkey D. Luffy won in the Best Main Character category.